SystemsApproach/private5g/arch.rst

 often changes with each generation (e.g., a base station is called eNB in 4G and gNB in 5G).
 We address situations like this by using generic terminology (e.g., base station), and referencing the 3GPP-specific counterpart only when the distinction is helpful.
+This example is only the tip of the terminology iceberg.
+Marcin Dryjanski’s blog post gives a broader perspective on the complexity of terminology in 5G.

 .. _reading_terminology:
 .. admonition:: Further Reading

-   This example is only the tip of the terminology iceberg.
-For a slightly broader perspective on the complexity of terminology in 5G, see Marcin Dryjanski’s blog post: `LTE and 5G Differences:
-   System Complexity
+   Marcin Dryjanski. `LTE and 5G Differences: System Complexity
    <https://www.grandmetric.com/blog/2018/07/14/lte-and-5g-differences-system-complexity/>`__.
    July 2018.